 In this Article

-- In case you feel worried about your baby, use a thermometer and take a quick temperature of your kid.
-In case the body temperature is less than 97 degrees, you can use an additional blanket to keep him warm.
+- Use a thermometer and check your baby’s temperature.
+In case the body temperature is less than 97 degrees, you can use an additional blanket to keep her warm.

 Cold hands and feet are not a cause for concern if they are unaccompanied by a fever.